Recording Church Services

 A reverb effect can make speech sound more natural.
 An audience mic is another solution.
 Your audience mic should NOT be sent to the main mix, only to the recording interface (and in-ear monitors).
 Remember there will be a slight delay on the audience mic.
-If your USB Interface has 2 channels, the audience mic can be sent to a separate channel, so that you can later use the Time Shift Tool to fix the slight delay from the audience mic.
+If your USB Interface has 2 channels, the audience mic can be sent to a separate channel, so that you can later use the Clip-handle drag-bars to fix the slight delay from the audience mic.

 There will also be much less reverberation in the recording; this is great for speech intelligibility, but your music will not sound as good.
 This is another reason to use audience mics to capture the ambiance of the room and environment.